Section: Maintenance Commands (8)

 with the specified IP address which may be IPv4 or IPv6.
 To give

-both IPv4 and IPv6 addresses for a domain, use repeated -A flags.
+both IPv4 and IPv6 addresses for a domain, use repeated --address flags.

 Note that /etc/hosts and DHCP leases override this for individual